shaelebrown/TDApplied/README.md

 bugs/suggestions on the [issues page](https://github.com/shaelebrown/TDApplied/issues).
 You can also fork the **TDApplied** repository and create pull requests to add features you think will be useful for users.

+## Published applications

+- Shael Brown and Reza Farivar.
+The topology of representational geometry. bioRxiv, 2024.
+- Yashbir Singh, Colleen M. Farrelly, Quincy A. Hathaway, Tim Leiner, Jaidip Jagtap, Gunnar E. Carlsson, and Bradley J. Erickson.
+Topological data analysis in medical imaging: current state of the art.
+Insights into Imaging, 14(1):58, 2023.
+- Rui Dong.
+Linguistics from a topological viewpoint. arXiv, 2024.